Bru-sic/module_05_homework/README.md

 NASDAQ_API_KEY = "<VALUE GOES HERE>"
 ```

-You need to replace `<VALUE GOES HERE>` with the relevant keys obtained from YOUR accounts on the following site:
+You need to replace `<VALUE GOES HERE>` with the relevant keys obtained from YOUR accounts on the following sites:
 * [Alpaca Markets](https://app.alpaca.markets)
 * [data.nasdaq.com](https://data.nasdaq.com)

-Note: the scripts in this project force the Alpaca Markets api base url to the paper trading environment "paper-api.alpaca.markets".
+Note: Although the scripts use get_bars for Alpaca Markets, as a precaution, the code has forcibly set the Alpaca Markets api Base URL to the paper trading environment "paper-api.alpaca.markets", to avoid any unintended consequence if using the real live interface.

 ---